Frequently Asked Questions

-Yes, we are open 7 days a week and hold lessons on the weekends.
+Yes, we are open 7 days a week.

 Yes, we have barn volunteer opportunities for individuals who have previous horse experience.
 Barn volunteers assist the Barn Manager with chores, such as mucking stalls, sweeping the aisle and cleaning and filling water buckets.
 Barn volunteers with horse experience can help tack horses for lessons, as well.